Jark/FTDISample/README.md

     </Device>-->
 </DeviceCapability>
 ```
-5. see the sample for how to use the library, more sample code can be found in the download from the FTDI site:  http://www.ftdichip.com/Drivers/D2XX.htm
+See the sample for how to use the library, more sample code can be found in the download from the FTDI site:  http://www.ftdichip.com/Drivers/D2XX.htm